Coordinates: 34°52’11.0″N 111°45’39.7″W

 Presently Paul has family in Phoenix, so they’re using it as their hub for the nine-day stay in the region.
 Phoenix is absolutely great and offers countless ways to spend your time.
 There are numerous outdoor adventures coupled with Museums, shops, and great food.

 To me though, the north that’s where I have the most fun.

 Sedona is a mecca for exploration possibilities.
 There are many trails around the area that allows you to look at the many red rock formations in the area.
 You can also take your rig off-road and explore the Greasy Spoon or the Devil’s Bridge area.
 (If you need a decent place to rent an off-road vehicle, check out the Pink Jeeps )

-Finally, you can end your day with watching the sunset from the Sedona Airport Overlook.
+Finally, you can end your day by watching the sunset from the Sedona Airport Overlook.